jackyzha0/quartz/content/Books.md

 compartir: true
 ---

-## Introduction

-Non-inclusive, non-comprehensive list of books I've read.
+Collection of books I have read, would like to read, or would like to read.

 ## John Green